-It goes back to about three years ago when I’d just started seeing someone new.
+It goes back to 2012 when I’d just started seeing someone new.
 Around the same time, one of my favourite artists was in town – Frank Turner.
 With his show sold out before I even knew it was on, I’d long given up on going and arranged to see my new lady friend instead.

 Cut to that night – I get a phone call from a friend.
 He’s got two tickets, whether by hook or by armed robbery I’m not sure.
 One’s mine, if I want it.
 Needless to say that I do, but it’s so late in the day that I’m pretty sure she’s probably already on her way.
 Even if she’s not it’s really far too soon in our relationship to hope that she wouldn’t get the wrong message.
 I grit my teeth and turn my friend down and am put under strict instructions not to tell his girlfriend that I had first dibs.

 Let’s just say it was a lovely night and I didn’t regret the decision.